Vaigalnathar Temple

-Vaigalnathar Temple is a Hindu temple in the village of Thiruvaigal in the Mayiladuthurai district of Tamil Nadu, India.
+Vaigalnathar Temple is a Hindu temple in the village of Thiruvaigal in the Mayiladuthurai of Tamil Nadu, India.
 The temple is dedicated to Shiva.

 History

-The Vaigalnathar Temple is believed to be one of the three major temples constructed by the Early Chola king Kocengannan.
+The Vaigalnathar Temple is believed to be one of the three major temples constructed by the Early Chola king Kochengannan.
 Praises of the temple are found in the Thevaram as well as Thiruvasakam.
 The presiding deity is Shiva in form of Shenbaga Aranyeswarar.

 Shrines

 The temple complex has shrines to Brahma, Vishnu, Lakshmi and Agastya.
+It is one of the shrines of the 275 Paadal Petra Sthalams.
+Thirunavukkarasar have sung hymns in praise of the temple.